What you put in your body before a workout greatly impacts your gym performance.

 4. Muscle Gain & Body Building

-Coffee provides an energy boost, but that's about it.
+Coffee provides a natural energy boost, but that's about it.
 A pre-workout supplement has caffeine, amino acids, creatine, and other ingredients, which are all designed to maximize performance and muscle building.

 When it comes to coffee vs pre-workout for bodybuilding, then it's not even close; pre-workout is the clear winner.